ColinKennedy/ways/docs/getting_started.rst

 ::

     import ways.api
-    ways.api.get_context('some/context')
+    context = ways.api.get_context('some/context')

-If get_context did not return None, congratulations, Ways is ready to use.
+If context is not None, congratulations, Ways is ready to use.

 Adding features to Context objects
 ----------------------------------